Introduction to Robots

 - Test the Robot – Allows you to see how many records will be impacted by the Robot before switching the Robot live.
 More information on this can be found in the Robot Action and Testing article.

 How Robots Interact with Your CRM

 Robots query your CRM to search for records that meet the filter criteria.
 Robots will query your CRM every 10 minutes by default unless it is an Immediate Response Robot.
-If you would like Robot queries to run less frequently, reach out to your CSM and request they change your Robot’s runtime interval.
-You can lower API usage by having Robots run every 20 or 60 minutes instead of every 10.
+If you would like Robot queries to run less frequently, you can lower API usage by having Robots run every 20 or 60 minutes instead of every 10 from the Playbooks Manager app.
 Immediate response Robots will not be impacted by changed the Robot query runtime.
 More information on Immediate Response Robots can be found in Robot Filtering and Robot Action and Testing.

 Due to API limitations, query results are maxed out at 2,000 records per user.
 This means, even if a user has 5,000 records that fit the criteria, the most any one Robot will action for that user is 2,000 records every 10 minutes.
 The query result max will be the same no matter what the query runtime is.
 If you have your Robots set to run every 60 minutes, each Robot will still be maxed out at 2,000 records per query.

 To Change Robot Runtime